List of Bleach characters: Shinji Hirako

 Shinji's zanpakutō is named Sakanade (逆撫).
 When released by Shinji's command "collapse", five holes line the blade's length, and a large ring forms at the bottom of the hilt.
 The blade releases a scent that inverts and reverses the enemy's visual perception.
 Shinji claims that it is impossible to comprehend the attack directions, as the more experienced one is, the more one relies on instinct to fight, causing one to inevitably fall prey to Sakanade.
 After training more thoroughly with his zanpakutō, Shinji is even able to invert the words he says, as well as make those more susceptible to the ability Sakanade very ill.
+His bankai is called Sakashima Yokoshima Happo Fusagari, which distorts the perception of ally and enemy, causing those within a certain radius of Shinji to attack each other.
 Shinji is quite skilled with his hollow powers, using a single cero blast to easily overwhelm Grimmjow Jeagerjaques.
 His Hollow mask resembles a pharaoh's mask.

-Shinji is voiced by Masaya Onosaka in the Japanese version of the anime and by Roger Craig Smith in the English version.
+Shinji is voiced by Masaya Onosaka in the Japanese version of the anime and by Roger Craig Smith in the English versions.
+Though in the Thousand Year Blood War anime, he is voiced by Aleks Le.